 What is a Julia Robinson Math Festival?

 Imagine a room full of kids, working together at tables on activities ranging from easy puzzles to super-challenging problems.
 Each table will have a theme, and students will have time to visit at least five or six activities.
-For a sample activity, see Folding Fractals.
+For a sample activity, see Juice Jumble.
 Each activity table will be staffed by an expert, and upon reaching certain milestones in their understanding of the mathematics behind the activity, students will be rewarded with raffle tickets for prize drawings.

 Where and when will the festival be?